 In 2020 Melbourne Design Week was a casualty of Covid 19.

-Presented by Katherine Sundermann, Andy Fergus, Alexis Kalagas the Home Made: Reinventing How We Live in Melbourne exhibition and events will explore the answers to: Why has Melbourne become the locus of housing innovation in Australia?
+Presented by Katherine Sundermann, Andy Fergus, Alexis Kalagas, Lisa Gerstman and New Architects Melbourne, the Home Made: Reinventing How We Live in Melbourne exhibition and events explored the question: Why has Melbourne become the locus of housing innovation in Australia?

 On Friday March 26th the focus was a Home Made Panel Discussion which involved: